basavraj21/chat-app/README.md

-# chat-app
+# React Firebase Super Chat

-A simple chat application
+A simple chat application with react for the front end development

+Firebase as backend